La India: 1992–1994: First salsa album

 An important event took place when she accompanied her husband "Little" Louie Vega to a studio session.
 Salsa bandleader Eddie Palmieri happened to visit the studio, and was impressed with Caballero when he heard her singing.
 In 1992, Palmieri produced Caballero's first Spanish-language salsa album Llego La India via Eddie Palmieri (The India has Arrived via Eddie Palmieri), which was acclaimed as one of the best salsa albums of the year.
 From then on, Caballero became known to all as La India.
 India received a Lo Nuestro Award nomination in 1993 for Best Female Performer, Tropical/Salsa.

 In 1994 La India, together with Louie Vega, recorded the house-music single "Love and Happiness" (Yemaya y Ochún), which paid tribute to Santería (a syncretic religion based in the Caribbean).
 This up-beat track was played heavily in dance clubs internationally.
 La India's involvement with Santería drew much criticism.
 Sergio George produced La India's 1994 album Dicen Que Soy, a 2× gold-certified Billboard hit that added to her legend in the Latin-American music realm.
-The album also included the song "Vivir Lo Nuestro," a duet with Marc Anthony.
+The album also included her cover of Cuba’s Adalberto Alvarez Y Su Son’s hit song "Vivir Lo Nuestro," featuring a duet with Marc Anthony.
 Later this same year, Combinación Perfecta was released.